 The “Progressive” party is more in alignment with the liberal Democrats of the 1960s and 70s.
 This party is most ideologically in line with the ideals behind President Roosevelt’s New Deal and President Johnson’s War on Poverty initiatives.
 The “Progressive” party would be much less likely to favor business interests over the public interest, and would likely be opposed to most of the foreign conflicts in which the U.S. has entangled itself over the last 25 years.
 There would also be a much stronger emphasis on civil liberties than present with the current Democratic Party leadership.
 The “Progressive party” voted against the North American Free Trade Agreement (NAFTA) pushed by President Clinton and the Republican leadership in 1993, and has been increasingly critical of President Obama on the environment, civil liberties, and foreign policy.

-The “Libertarian Party” would include the current smaller real-life Libertarian Party, the Republicans who supported Ron Paul’s Presidential candidacy in 2008 and 2012, and a number of other Republicans who are strongly in favor of limiting government regulation on businesses and individuals in general.
+The “Libertarian Party” would include the current smaller real-life Libertarian Party, the Republicans who supported Ron Paul‘s Presidential candidacy in 2008 and 2012, Paul’s son and current Kentucky Senator Rand Paul and a number of other Republicans who are strongly in favor of limiting government regulation on businesses and individuals in general.
 They are also strong civil libertarians and often (but not always) are much more opposed to foreign intervention than either Republicans or Democrats.
-A tiny minority of these “Libertarians” (think Ross Perot, for example) even opposed NAFTA as it did not fit their ideal of what a “free market” looks like.
+A tiny minority of these “Libertarians” (Ross Perot, for example) even opposed NAFTA as it did not fit their ideal of what a “free market” looks like.

 The current majority of the membership of the U.S. Congress belong to either the “Democratic” or “Republican” parties.
 The “Democratic” and “Republican” parties consist of 80-90% of the U.S. Senate, and consist of a majority in the House of Representatives–but a much smaller one than the Senate.